nicleary/flask-postgres-base/README.md

-# Flask-MySQL base
+# Flask-Postgres base

-A basic repository containing the necessary framework files for a skeleton app using docker, flask and mysql
+A basic repository containing the necessary framework files for a skeleton app using docker, flask and postgres